Sgydoo/virtual-data-centre/README.md

 QEMU/kvm virtual machines on a Linux host system.
 The container consists of:

-* A tap interface on the host machine.
+* A TUN/TAP interface on the host machine.
 * A Virtual Distributed Ethernet (VDE) switch connected to the tap interface.
 * iptables rules on the host to configure NAT to the outside world.
 * A DHCP server and DNS forwarder.
 We use dnsmasq for this.